AbbyBot/AbbyBot-API/README.md

 **Method:** `POST`
 **Parameters:**
 - `guild_id`: The ID of the guild who the language needs to be updated (required).
-- `activated_events`: The value to enable/disable AbbyBot automatic events, 1 = activated, 2 = deactivated (required).
+- `activated_events`: The value to enable/disable AbbyBot automatic events, 1 = activated, 0 = deactivated (required).

-Updates the language of a guild in the AbbyBot dashboard.
-If the guild exists, their language is updated to the new provided date.
+Update the automatic event trigger for a guild in AbbyBot.
+If the guild exists, its events are updated to the new value provided.

 #### Example Request:
 ```json